jgieseler/psp-isois-loader/README.rst

 ----------
 This software is provided "as is", with no guarantee.
 It is no official data source, and not officially endorsed by the corresponding instrument teams.
 Please always refer to `the instrument/data descriptions <https://spp-isois.sr.unh.edu/>`_ before using the data!

 Caveats
 -------
 - A lot of PSP/ISOIS datasets are not supported at the moment, for example:
  - PSP_ISOIS-EPIHI_L2-LET1-RATES60
  - PSP_ISOIS-EPIHI_L2-LET2-RATES60
  - PSP_ISOIS-EPILO_L2-IC

-- For EPIHI energy values are only loaded from the first day of the interval!
-(For EPILO energy values are the mean of the whole loaded interval.)
+- For EPIHI, energy values are only loaded from the first day of the interval!
+(For EPILO, energy values are the mean of the whole loaded interval.)
 - EPILO energy tables changed on June 14, 2021